-These covered services include one breast pump for each birth (other than a hospital grade breast pump) that you buy or rent from a network appliance company or from a provider who is designated by Blue Cross Blue Shield HMO Blue to furnish breast pumps.
+These covered services include one breast pump for each birth (other than a hospital grade breast pump) that you buy or rent from an appliance company or from a provider who is designated by Blue Cross Blue Shield HMO Blue to furnish breast pumps.
 However, your coverage will not be more than the full allowed charge for the purchase price of a breast pump.
-If a deductible and/or coinsurance would normally apply to these covered services, both the deductible and coinsurance will be waived for a covered breast pump.
+If an in-network deductible and/or coinsurance would normally apply to these covered services, both the deductible and coinsurance will be waived for your in-network benefits for a covered breast pump.
+Or, if you choose to obtain the breast pump from a non-preferred provider, you must pay your deductible, when it applies, and 20% coinsurance.
 (If your health plan is a grandfathered health plan under the Affordable Care Act, a deductible and/or coinsurance that would normally apply to you for durable medical equipment will still apply for a covered breast pump.)
 No benefits are provided for a hospital grade breast pump.